backdrop-contrib/domain/README.txt

 Under this scenario, User A and User C will be able to edit node 10.

-To be more clear about Drupal permissions:
+To be more clear about Backdrop permissions:

   - User D has 'Bypass content access control' permission for the site.
   - User E has the 'Book page: edit all content' permission for the site.